-Home buyers and homeowners have been waiting patiently for the FHA 40-year mortgage loan to be introduced to the financing market.
-During the COVID-19 pandemic, millions of people lost their jobs or had hours cut when the federal government encouraged lockdowns to reduce the spread of the virus.
-When that happened, many homeowners fell behind on their mortgage payments, but this problem was temporarily mitigated with Fannie Mae, Freddie Mac, and FHA mortgage forbearance programs.
+Home buyers and homeowners waited patiently for the FHA 40-year mortgage loan to be introduced to the financing market.
+During the pandemic, millions of people lost their jobs or had hours cut when the federal government encouraged lockdowns to reduce the spread of the virus.

 For up to 12-18 months, some homeowners were able to suspend their payments during the pandemic.
 However, the forbearance programs are coming to an end, and homeowners behind on their payments need to set up a repayment plan to catch up on past-due payments.

 A common option is to reduce the principal due on the mortgage, combined with a lower interest rate.
-However, interest rates are rising in April 2022, with rates for 30-year mortgages near 5%.
+However, interest rates are rising in April 2023, with rates for 30-year mortgages near 6%.

 New FHA 40-Year Loan Option Now Available

 The proposed rule was released in the Federal Register on April 1.
-If approved, the program will allow FHA mortgage providers to offer a 40-year FHA loan modification option for people who are struggling to make their mortgage payments after being in COVID-related mortgage forbearance.
+If approved, the program will allow FHA mortgage providers to offer a 40-year FHA loan modification option for people who are struggling to make their mortgage payments after being in Pandemic-related mortgage forbearance.

 Options available with the 40-year mortgage program for FHA-backed Title II forward mortgages include: